menghaoyu2002/CSC302-TeamRocket/meeting-notes/meeting1.md

      - We  _know_ exactly what package manager is installed on our docker image

   - We also considered using make to allow the user to run the build, test, run commands via make.
     - After some consideration, it seems like make will just be another dependency that we do not know is on the user's machine or not
       - If it isn't we would have to install it
       - How do we install it?
       - We could automate this but we would need to know what the package manager is on the user's machine
         - Instead, we will just settle and use bash scripts instead.
+        - it seems redundant to use a bash script to install make, and then use make after.
+We would have to use 2 build tools.
       - Although bash scripts don't track dependencies and therefore can be run unnecessarily, this trade off seemed okay (why?)
         - We are using python, which is not a compiled language.
 This means we do not need to compile anything with make, and thus the dependency management is redundant to us.

         - Although the build script may build an identical docker image at times, this is a tradeoff we are willing to make.

           - This does not cause anything to break

           - However, it does cause time and resources to be wasted building a duplicate image.

             - Docker does cache builds (i think).

           - This might be an issue we need to address in the future if it's a big enough problem.

           - It is always easy to convert back to make files when we already have bash scripts that build, test, and run.